Skip to main content

 The Pro Vice-Chancellors

-54. The Council may appoint up to six Pro Vice-Chancellors.
+38. The Council may appoint no more than six Pro Vice-Chancellors.

-• Pro Vice-Chancellor International and Student Recruitment will be responsible and accountable to the Vice-Chancellor for the University’s international activities, and partnerships, student recruitment and admissions.
+• Pro Vice-Chancellor International will be responsible and accountable to the Vice-Chancellor for the University’s international activities, and partnerships.
 [This role is currently held in conjunction with the Pro Vice-Chancellor Head of College of Physical Sciences and Engineering].

 University Deans

-• The University Dean of Engagement is responsible to the Vice-Chancellor;
+• The University Dean of Engagement is responsible to the Vice-Chancellor (currently vacant);

-• The University Dean of Public Affairs is responsible to the Vice-Chancellor;
+• The University Dean of Public Affairs is responsible to the Vice-Chancellor (currently vacant);

 • The University Dean (China) is responsible to the Pro Vice-Chancellor International and Student Recruitment;

-• The University Dean of Academic Health Sciences is responsible to the Pro Vice-Chancellor College of Biomedical and Life Sciences;
+• The University Dean (Africa) is responsible to the Pro Vice-Chancellor International and Student Recruitment;

 • The University Dean for Research, Culture and Environment is responsible to the Pro Vice-Chancellor Research, Innovation and Enterprise.

-• The University Dean of Environmental Sustainability, responsible to the Deputy Vice-Chancellor;
+• The University Dean of Environmental Sustainability, responsible to the Deputy Vice-Chancellor (currently vacant);

 • The University Dean of Student Employability, responsible to Pro Vice-Chancellor for Education and Student Experience;

-• The University Dean of Welsh Language, responsible to the Pro Vice-Chancellor for Arts, Humanities and Social Sciences.
+• The University Dean of Welsh Language, responsible to the Deputy Vice-Chancellor.

-The Thematic Pro Vice-Chancellor/Dean structure is set out in Annex 3.
+The Thematic Pro Vice-Chancellor/Dean structure is set out in Fig 3.

 Finance, Property and Change